Snowflake-Labs/sfquickstarts/site/sfguides/src/build_llm_app_nvidia_scs/build_llm_app_nvidia_scs.md

 - A Snowflake account.
 A [free trial](https://signup.snowflake.com/) will suffice.
 [Standard Edition](https://docs.snowflake.com/en/user-guide/intro-editions#standard-edition) will work for most of this lab, but if you’d like to try governance features covered in section 4, you will need [Enterprise](https://docs.snowflake.com/en/user-guide/intro-editions#enterprise-edition) or [Business Critical Edition](https://docs.snowflake.com/en/user-guide/intro-editions#business-critical-edition).

 - A storage bucket with the same cloud provider in the same region that hosts your Snowflake account above.
 Direct credential access required as storage integrations are not supported for External Volumes.

-## What You’ll Build

-- Build Snowflake LLM Native App powered by NVIDIA Inference microservices
-- Download Mistral-7b-instruct LLM from Huggingface
-- Generate a new model using model generator on NIM container
-- Publish Mistral Inference App as internal Snowflake Native Application
-- Launch the Inference Server using Snowpark Container Services
-- Expose the Inference Service as Streamlit Application

 <!-- ------------------------ -->